Minion Barbarian Endgame Build Guide

 If you haven't unlocked the final setup or found the top runes, you can also benefit from these options:

-- Lith / Poc - Alternative Ritual Runes.
+- Zan - Alternative Ritual Rune.

 - Gar - Can be used early on to help cap Critical Strike Chance.